What is FEE-HELP?

 At the end of each financial year, the amount you have owing will automatically be indexed in line with the lower of either the Consumer Price Index (CPI) or the Wage Price Index (CWI).
 For information on specific repayment thresholds, visit the Loan Repayments on the Study Assist Website.
 For a general guide, use AIB’s FEE-HELP calculator tool to estimate your potential FEE-HELP repayments.

-1. Voluntary Repayments
+1. Voluntary repayments

 At any time, you can also make voluntary repayments towards your FEE-HELP loan, which can be done through BPAY or credit card, and you’ll need your payment reference number to ensure the payment is credited to the correct account.
 For more information on how to make voluntary payments, refer to Voluntary Repayments on the Study Assist Website.

-Payment Policies and Procedures
+Payment policies and procedures

 This section will take you through the important points of each payment method and will also point you to important documents or information relating to your payment type.
 There are several policies and procedures relating to fees and payment options which you should refer to.
 These are: